-Rocky Schneider of AE2S said there was not a Land Management Committee meeting today and everything is on hold.
+Mr. Schneider said there was not a Land Management Committee meeting today and everything is on hold.
 He said there is a lot of anxiety knowing things need to start.

 Mr. Steen reminded the group the Diversion Authority will vote tomorrow to replace Oxbow Mayor Jim Nyhof on the Land Management Committee with Horace Mayor Kory Peterson.
 Mr. Peterson will be a non-voting member.